← Back to ResourcesBreed Guides

 The short answer

-Huskies need 90+ minutes vigorous daily exercise plus 30+ minutes mental stimulation, a six-foot solid fenced yard (sometimes inadequate even at six feet), tolerance for vocal howling, awareness that recall may never be reliable, and a household with no cats or small prey animals.
-Calgary winter is ideal for Huskies (skijoring, bikejoring, snow-romping); Calgary summer is dangerous (no walks above 22°C, never shave the coat, AC required May–September).
-Apartments generally fail Huskies — most surrender within 1–2 years.
-Best Husky owners: active families with secure yards, no cats, willingness to long-line train, and time/budget for daycare or dog walker on workdays.
+Huskies need vigorous daily exercise, typically well over an hour, plus serious mental stimulation, a six-foot solid fenced yard (sometimes inadequate even at six feet), tolerance for vocal howling, awareness that recall may never be reliable, and a household with no cats or small prey animals.
+The AKC breed profile and Siberian Husky Club of America both describe the breed as built for endurance work, not for short walks.
+Calgary winter is ideal for Huskies (skijoring, bikejoring, snow-romping at Nose Hill, Bowmont, Fish Creek, or Weaselhead); Calgary summer is dangerous (no walks above 22°C, never shave the coat, AC required May to September).
+Apartments generally fail Huskies, and most surrender within one to two years through the Calgary Humane Society or AARCS pipeline.
+The best Husky owners are active families with secure yards, no cats, willingness to long-line train, and time and budget for daycare or a dog walker on workdays.

 Calgary summer above 22°C is dangerous for Huskies

 Heat stroke kills Huskies fast.
 Their double coat insulates against cold but creates heat stress in summer.
-Walks before 7 AM and after 8 PM only when daytime exceeds 22°C. Skip walks entirely above 27°C. Never shave a Husky — the coat actually insulates against heat.
-AC required May–September.
-Calgary heat stroke ER cost: $800–$3,000+.
-Watch for heavy panting, drooling, glazed eyes, weakness, vomiting, collapse — cool with wet towels (not ice), AC, ER vet immediately.
+Walks before 7 AM and after 8 PM only when daytime exceeds 22°C. Skip walks entirely above 27°C. Never shave a Husky, the coat actually insulates against heat.
+AC required May to September.
+Calgary heat stroke ER cost: $800 to $3,000+.
+Watch for heavy panting, drooling, glazed eyes, weakness, vomiting, collapse, cool with wet towels (not ice), AC, ER vet immediately.

 How much exercise does a Husky need every day?

-Huskies need 90+ minutes of vigorous daily exercise — minimum, not optional.
+Huskies need vigorous daily exercise, typically well over an hour, not optional.
 They were bred to run for hours pulling sleds across hundreds of kilometres of Arctic terrain.
-A 30-minute neighbourhood walk that satisfies a Lab will leave a Husky bouncing off walls for the rest of the day.
+A short neighbourhood walk that satisfies a Lab will leave a Husky bouncing off walls for the rest of the day.

-• 60+ minutes vigorous — running, hiking, structured play, off-leash if you have safe enclosed space
+• A long vigorous block, running, hiking, structured play, off-leash if you have safe enclosed space

-• 30+ minutes mental stimulation — training, puzzle feeders, scent work, sniff walks
+• Meaningful mental stimulation, training, puzzle feeders, scent work, sniff walks

-Best Calgary exercise: skijoring or bikejoring (Husky pulls you on skis or bike — purpose-built for the breed), trail hiking with a long line, fenced backyard fetch, indoor scent work in winter blizzards, dog daycare 1–3 days/week.
+Best Calgary exercise: skijoring or bikejoring (Husky pulls you on skis or bike, purpose-built for the breed), trail hiking with a long line at Nose Hill, Bowmont, Fish Creek, or Weaselhead, fenced backyard fetch, indoor scent work in winter blizzards, dog daycare a couple of days a week.
+The AKC profile describes the breed's working background; daily routines should reflect that.

-A Husky who isn't exercised enough becomes destructive (chewing furniture, digging, escape attempts), depressed, or develops behavioural issues.
-The “tired Husky” is a happy Husky — many Calgary owners report their dogs are most settled after a 2–3 hour weekend hike followed by mental work.
+A Husky who is not exercised enough becomes destructive (chewing furniture, digging, escape attempts), depressed, or develops behavioural issues.
+The tired Husky is a happy Husky.
+Many Calgary owners report their dogs are most settled after a long weekend hike followed by mental work.

 How tall should my fence be for a Husky in Calgary?